google/pepper.js/README.md

     make V=1 TOOLCHAIN=pnacl CONFIG=Debug
     make V=1 TOOLCHAIN=pnacl CONFIG=Release

+There is a known issue where Emscripten will print the following warning when using the PNaCl toolchain:

+    Warning: using an unexpected LLVM triple: armv7-none-linux-gnueabi, !== ,le32-unknown-nacl (are you using emcc for everything and not clang?)

+It can be ignored and will be fixed in future releases.

 ### Running the Examples ###
     cd .. (out of the examples directory)